How to Set up a Cash Account in Quicken

 If you're keeping close track of your budget, you might want to set aside a cash account for some of your purchases.
 Quicken makes it easy to set up and use cash accounts, and you can transfer funds to and from these accounts and others.

-What Is a Cash Account and Why Do You Need One?
+What a Cash Account Is and Why You Need One

 If you're operating like that, you might find that money doesn't always find its way to your savings account as you intended it to.
 You pay your monthly bills and for discretionary items out of your checking account, and it may seem like that account balance invariably falls pretty low while your next paycheck is still out there somewhere on the horizon.

 You can separate your must-pay bills from your discretionary spending when you set up a cash account.
 The must-pay expenses can continue to come out of your regular account.
 "Extras" will come out of your cash account.

 You can divert a reasonable portion of your income there, and should that account fall empty before your next payday rolls around, you'll at least have to think about whether you want to dip into your regular account for your next splurge, no matter how large or small it might be.

 Or you can bite your lip, postpone the purchase, and stay on budget.
 Cash accounts are also great for managing kids' allowances and for keeping track of job-related expenses and flexible spending account expenses and reimbursements.

 - Click on "Add an Account" at the bottom of Quicken's account bar on located on the left.
 If you don't see it there because you're using an older or very recent version of Quicken, you can also click on "Tools," then "Add Account."

 - The account setup window should pop up.
 Select "Cash" under the account category of "Spending," then click on the "Next" button at the bottom right.